 A Brief History of Illinois Library Systems

 In July 2011, four southern/central systems merged into one larger multi-type system called Illinois Heartland Library System.
-Those four library systems were Lewis & Clark Library System, Lincoln Trails Library System, Rolling Prairie Library System, and Shawnee Library System.
+Those four library systems were Lewis & Clark Library System, Lincoln Trail Libraries System, Rolling Prairie Library System, and Shawnee Library System.
 Five northern/central systems also merged into one larger multi-type system called Reaching Across Illinois Libraries System, or RAILS.
 Those library systems were Alliance Library System, DuPage Library System, Metropolitan Library System, North Suburban Library System, and Prairie Area Library System.
 A third library system, Chicago Public Library (CPL), includes public libraries in the City of Chicago; RAILS services the other library types in Chicago.
 Learn more about Illinois library systems on the Illinois Secretary of State webpage.